memarc/SchemeBBS-GitLab/README.md

 ./init.sh 8080
 ```

-Note: SchemeBBS should not directly serve clients, its HTTP implementation is
-far too incomplete.
-It needs Nginx as a reverse proxy for caching and serving
+SchemeBBS should not directly serve clients, even if possible to do so.
+The HTTP implementation is far too incomplete and you should use your favorite web server as a reverse proxy.
-static files.

 ## Patching MIT Scheme